crate/crate/blackbox/docs/general/ddl/analyzers.rst

 .. rubric:: Parameters

 min_gram
-    Minimum size in codepoints of a single n-gram. default 1.
+    Minimum length of characters in a gram. default: 1.

 max_gram
-    Maximum size in codepoints of a single n-gram. default 2.
+    Maximum length of characters in a gram. default: 2.

 token_chars
     Characters classes to keep in the tokens, will split on characters that